dmpstats/Generate_Avian_Cluster_Metrics/README.md

   `move2_loc` output object determined by the `cluster_tbl_type`
   setting:

-  - if `"track-and-whole"` (default), metrics are provided as the track table
+  - if `cluster_tbl_type = "track-and-whole"` (default), metrics are
+    provided as the track table
   - if `cluster_tbl_type = "whole-only"`, metrics are outputted as the events table

-- if `output_type` is set to `"merge-to-locs"`, then whole-metrics are included alongside track location attributes, with repeated values for location points associated with a common cluster ID.
+- if `output_type` is set to `"merge-to-locs"`, then whole-metrics are included alongside track locations, with repeated metric values for location points associated with a common cluster ID.

 > [!IMPORTANT]